 Application Process: What happens next?

 The Admissions team will consider your academic profile which includes your qualifications, personal statement and application as a whole.
-If you are applying as a mature student, we will also review your C.V. and portfolio.
+If you are applying as a Non-Standard student, we will also review your CV, portfolio and academic essay.
 If you haven’t included all your documents, we cannot make a decision on your application.
 We strongly recommend you include everything with your initial application in order to receive an offer of study from us.